 Aside from a couple anecdotal stories, my American mother didn’t talk about Vietnam very often.
 I spent most of my life feeling very disconnected from half of myself.
 So many questions…After the tour, I began videotaping interviews with my mother about her time in Vietnam; how she got there, why she went, what she did.
 I was surprised by the scope of her experiences and knew immediately I was onto something; these were stories that begged to be told.
 So I started piecing them together, and Threads was born.

 Threads debuted in 2011 at the Fertile Ground Festival and also ran during the 1Festival, both in my hometown of Portland, Oregon.
 After numerous re-writes, I performed Threads in a total of 11 theatre festivals over 2012 and 2013.
-I look forward to performing the show again in the future!
+I look forward to performing the show at the 2015 Ottawa and Indianapolis Fringe Festivals!